I was born a hermaphrodite. As a young child, I was surgically assigned a gender without my knowledge or consent.

 If I never had the surgery and was left as I was born would I be attracted to one gender or the other?

-If I cant be gay where do I fit into the LGBT conversation?
-I am not sure I do but I do know the conversation of LGBT would be moved along if people could except Intersex people without surgically altering them.
+If I can't be gay, where do I fit into the LGBT conversation?
+I am not sure I do but I do know the conversation of LGBT would be moved along if people could except intersex people without surgically altering them.
 Or saying they need to conform to one gender or the other and they can only pick one gender one time.

-Thankfully I really don't have to worry about those thing in the real world because my wife is awesome and we love each other regardless of how weird I might be.
+Thankfully I really don't have to worry about those things in the real world because my wife is awesome and we love each other regardless of how weird I might be.
 So I am not looking for a different mate of any kind and thank God for that.